30). 29.5.26

 'Wat?
 Have you written them down - the three things I need.'

-At this point my mobile rang, it was my daughter asking when I'd be home.
+At this point my mobile rang, - my daughter asking when I'd be home.

 I looked at him, confused.
-'What dog?
+'What doggy?
 What man? what are you talking about?'

 'No!'
-I said, and because I wasn't going to take him giving me that attitude, I asked why he thought they would phone me anyway.
+I said, and because I wasn't going to take him giving me that attitude, I asked why he thought they'd phone me anyway.

-His face turned purple, his fist formed again and I'm sure he would have hit me had I been close enough.
-'BECAUSE YOUR MY BLOODY POWER OF ATTORNEY.
+His face turned purple, his fist formed again and I'm sure he'd have hit me had I been close enough.
+'BECAUSE YOU'RE MY BLOODY POWER OF ATTORNEY.
 THAT'S WHY!'
-His fist hit the bed instead and he pushed the table, tipping his water.
-He screamed the words with total venom.
+His fist hit the bed this time and he pushed the table, tipping his water.
+He screamed the words with total venom at me.
 As he did so, he got a twinge of pain somewhere and grabbed his sides.
 'You really have no idea how much it hurts when you make me shout.'

-I refuse to be spoken to like that, told him so and got up and walked out, tears of fury running down my face.
+I refuse to be spoken to like that.
+I told him so and got up and walked out, tears of fury running down my face.
 I got as far as the nurses station and stopped to wait for Ant.
-The nurse asked if I was ok and it all came out and, once again, I turned into a blubbery mess.
+The nurse asked if I was ok.
+I wasn't and it all came tumbling out and, once again, I turned into a blubbery mess.
 She said she was about to take him his medication.
-I enquired whether she could perhaps give him extra medication... turns out she wasn't open to bribery.
+I enquired whether she could perhaps give him extra medication... was she perhaps open to bribery?
+Turns out she wasn't.

 Ant came running after me like a little puppy, as if I was going to leave without him.
 I sent him back in but said I needed time to calm down.

 After a lovely chat with the nurse I decided I'd have to go back in just in case it was the last time I saw him.
 As I appeared, the man acted like nothing had happened.
 'Ah Izabelle,' he said.
-My yellow coat needs fixing, it's ripped by the pocket you see and things fall out, so when you have a minute could you take a look at it?'
+I wanted to tell you my yellow coat needs fixing, it's ripped by the pocket you see, and things fall out: so when you have a minute could you take a look at it?'

 'We've got to go.'
 I told him numbly.
 He reached out for a hug.
 He didn't get one.

 * He knows I can't go in a house where there's a dog.
 Due to my years living in his disgusting mess as a child, I can't tolerate dust or animals.
 Highly allergic, not just a sneeze or two.
-How he thinks I'm going to manage to deal with all the crap in the house when he's gone with a dog living there I don't know.
-Clearly my health was never his priority.
+How he thinks I'm going to manage to deal with all the crap in the house when he's gone with a dog living there, I don't know, but then my health was never on his list of priorities.

 No comments: